 As it is a mathematical theory, linear perspective is sometimes presented with a technical approach, with formulas and the language of geometry.
 However, the use of perspective by artists is usually not in this technical manner.
 This online Perspective Lesson is geared toward how artists usually use perspective, not architects or engineers.
 There are 19 illustrations: simple diagrams illustrating 1-, 2- and 3-point linear perspective, and photographs and paintings illustrating the concepts discussed, as well as many links to the works of well-known artists as examples.
 The lesson is written in everyday, non-technical language.
 The concept of atmospheric perspective is also described and illustrated, as are the subject areas of perspective in still life, the human figure and landscapes, including foreshortening and viewing circles and cubes in perspective.
 The other spatial cues that artists use to indicate depth are also described in the lesson.
 (See my teaching qualifications) A printed version of this lesson is now available.

 This is the third in my new series of fee-based courses for this site; the others are Charcoal Lesson, Figure Drawing, Painting: Possibilities, Design: Principles and Design: Sources.
 These new lessons are intended to help support the many other free lessons on my site (four drawing, four painting, and four design, plus many more).
 If you enjoy the site, this is a way to help keep it growing, with more free and fee-based lessons.
-I have also created a membership program for the site, where members can access the fee-based courses at a reduced rate.
-Those who have signed up for individual fee-based lessons will receive credit toward the membership fee.
-Other benefits for members will include the display of their work on my site; feedback from site visitors; and personal critiques of their work, if desired.

 The cost of the online Perspective Lesson for Artists is $15.00, and can be purchased through PayPal, a secure site.
 If you would like to sign up for the Perspective Lesson, please click on the Add to Cart button below, then click on the View Cart button.
 When your transaction is processed (shortly), I will e-mail you the password for the Perspective Lesson.
 You will have permanent access to this page, and can study it as often as you like.
 If you have any questions, please e-mail me: